effectai/engine/apps/task-poster/src/api/API.md

 > A live, rendered copy of this page is served by the app at **`/api/docs`**.
 > Prefer a UI?
 The **API console** at **`/api-console.html`** drives all of the
 > above (paste your key, submit templates, preview templates, create jobs from a
 > CSV, view results) with no curl needed.
+Your key is **never stored** — you
+> will need to paste it again each time you open the console.

 ## Authentication